 - The student must participate in all segments of the Cross-Cultural Seminar, including meetings of preparation and meetings of post-trip reflection. - Upon registration, the student is required to include a deposit of one-half (1/2) of the prevailing Cross-Cultural Seminar Fee, with the balance due no later than 30 days immediately prior to the Cross-Cultural trip. - o All other policies and provisions regarding the Cross-Cultural apply.

 Alternate Cross-Cultural Seminar Request:

-In light of serious medical or familial issues, or similar extenuating circumstances, a student may, after consultation with his/her advisor, approval by the disabilities coordinator and the global theological education advisor, submit a written proposal for an alternate Seminar no later than
+In light of serious medical or familial issues, or similar extenuating circumstances, a student may, after consultation with his/her advisor, approval by the Educational Specialist and the Dean's Office.